kodack64/Q3DE/fig7_anomaly_detection/README.md

 cd generator
 ./build.sh

-# perform sampling and analysis (this will take long time and about 30GB disk space for intermediate outputs)
+# perform sampling and analysis
 cd ../evaluator
 ./proc_all.sh
 ```

+This numerical evaluation take long time and about 30GB disk space for intermediate outputs.